livekit/components-js/packages/react/etc/components-react.api.md

     trackRef?: TrackReference;
 }

+// @public (undocumented)
+export type WidgetState = {
+    showChat: boolean;
+    unreadMessages: number;
+};

 // Warnings were encountered during analysis:
 //
 // src/context/layout-context.ts:10:3 - (ae-forgotten-export) The symbol "PinContextType" needs to be exported by the entry point index.d.ts
 // src/context/layout-context.ts:11:3 - (ae-forgotten-export) The symbol "ChatContextType" needs to be exported by the entry point index.d.ts
+// src/hooks/useGridLayout.ts:24:6 - (ae-forgotten-export) The symbol "GridLayoutDefinition" needs to be exported by the entry point index.d.ts
+// src/hooks/useMediaDeviceSelect.ts:40:29 - (ae-forgotten-export) The symbol "SetMediaDeviceOptions" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)